 Watters has this message for trans youth of color: “As you navigate through life, be true to yourself and know that sometimes in life you have to go through something in order to get somewhere!
 The important thing is knowing where you’re going.”

-Monica Roberts says that by age 5 she realized she was “different,” but didn’t attach a name to it until the much-publicized sex change of tennis player Renée Richards in 1976.
+Monica Roberts says that by age 5 she realized she was “different,” but didn’t attach a name to it until the much-publicized transition of transgender tennis player Renée Richards in 1976.

 In April 1994, Roberts transitioned.
 She was working as a Continental Airlines gate agent at the time, and after preliminary counseling at the Rosenberg Clinic in Galveston, she came to work presenting as a female for the first time.
 Roberts recalls the drama that ensued during that first week: “It took years to pass.
 And right-wing women tried to get me banned from the women’s bathroom, but failed.”
 Two more airline employees transitioned after seeing her lead the way.

 Roberts says she had no intention of becoming an activist until a local organization published a series of articles about 100 out and proud trans people in 1997.
 Frustrated that the series failed to include a single African-American trans female, Roberts went to the next Gender Pac Lobby Day in June 1998 and quickly become involved in trans advocacy with the help of activists Phyllis Frye and Sarah de Palma, who mentored and inspired her.
 In 1999, she had her name changed and also worked to include trans people in the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.